kernel-enthusiasts/Kernel-Mode-Decomposition-1D/README.md

 **wp**: A class containing the estimated waveforms.
 This is only relevant in the "unk" wave parameter case.
 Note that wp.f is a numpy array of shape (num modes, num overtones, 2).

-The only difference is the prior makes an attempt to identify full modes (from the mode segments) and automatically peels them.
+The only difference is that *semimanual_maxpool_peel2* makes an attempt to identify full modes (from the mode segments) and automatically peels them.
 If no mode segments are identified as full modes, then the mode segments are passed to the user to either be combined into full modes, passed to the next iteration (if identified mode segments don't approximately span a full mode), or disregarded (if segments are artifacts of noise or a frequency intersection).
-The *manual_maxpool_peel2* function will be passed to the user for judgement.
+The *manual_maxpool_peel2* function will pass all identified mode segments to the user for judgement.

 The first prompt in this user input is: